warpcut/Audio-Impaired-Driving-Assistant/README.md

 * K-Nearest Neighbor

 ## How to test
-1. Open the LiveStream4s or 1s in matlab
+1. Open the LiveStream4s or 1s (CNN folder) in matlab
 2. Import 4sec-trained-model-ext or 1sec depending on the previous one
 3. Just click execute